 Why UFC 324 Is Special

 UFC 324 represents more than a stacked fight card.
-It signals a shift away from pay-per-view for numbered events on Paramount+ and brings together champions, legends, and rising stars in one place.
-With Amanda Nunes returning, Paddy Pimblett entering title territory, and a new broadcast era beginning, this event sets the tone for the future of the UFC.
+It signals a shift away from pay-per-view for numbered events on Paramount+ and brings together champion, and rising stars in one place.
+With Paddy Pimblett entering title territory, and a new broadcast era beginning, this event sets the tone for the future of the UFC.

 Conclusion